 There’s a saying—a wonderful ideal—that if you follow your bliss, you can make a ton of money.
 There’s truth in that, but…not always.
 It assumes certain things about the market and how your bliss fits in with the rest of the world.
 Being “a little left of center,” I have followed my bliss to several cliffs where I was completely alone in the windy dark and there was no one to buy what I could lovingly produce…or where the audience sort of…lunged… over the cliff after other things and into places I would not go.

-On a recent date with, we talked about a business he once lost, something he still strongly laments because he conducted it with a high degree of integrity and absolutely loved what he was doing.
+On a recent date with The Pirate, we talked about a business he once lost, something he still strongly laments because he conducted it with a high degree of integrity and absolutely loved what he was doing.
 The problem wasn’t with his product or the service he provided but with the market itself.
 When the market dried up, so did the income, and he was forced to leave behind a dream.
 At least for now.
 It’s one he looks forward to trying again in a different form, and I applaud him for his ideals.

-On a recent date with, he delighted in telling me about his many business successes, all of which meant choices I didn’t make.
+On a recent date with The Prospector, he delighted in telling me about his many business successes, all of which meant choices I didn’t make.
 The focus was on making money—lots of it—and he did.
 He could fly me to anywhere in the world, tomorrow, on his private jet or we could take his yacht.
 (Yawn.)
 I could never do the things he’s done to make money, and I felt little to no connection with him.

 I’ve made choices about where and how I spend my time and doing what I love to do, especially writing and publishing books on certain subjects.
 Yet, after 13 years of doing it in my evenings and weekends, I still do not earn a living from what I most love to write.
 I depend on other sources of income, which allow me to pursue my writing and publishing while still feeding my children.
 Though I’ve followed my bliss, I’ve always known that the market I favored was a poorly paying one, if it paid at all.
 I’ve spent most of my efforts on writers (starving artists) and pagans (who often believe that knowledge and teaching should be free so they shouldn’t have to pay for the books, yet can’t understand why their favorite authors stop writing and start working at Starbucks).
 The answer to fans’ questions about why certain authors no longer publish or why certain pagan publishers closed their doors is very often that there was simply not enough financial support to allow them to both write and eat.
 Sad, but true, but just because these are the audiences for what I enjoy writing and teaching doesn’t mean I’ve stopped writing/publishing/teaching for them.
 I break even, but so few people actually buy books on any topic these days that many authors and publishers are finally giving up for economic reasons.